 Miguel the toxic fanboy: driven to destroy anyone and everyone between him and what he “protects”.
 From hunting Miles and screaming at him that he, a person of colour, was never meant to be Spider-Man, to staring obsessively and furiously at his computer screens, and assuring his cultists that they are the “good guys”; who looks like the idealised brooding superhero, but is in actuality the menacing villain of someone else’s story… how isn’t his character a commentary on toxic fandom?

 A fantastic film full of rich storytelling and attention to detail is likely to inspire myriad video essays and breakdowns.
-One which caught my eye is schnee‘s on Spider-Verse 2‘s Most Well Written Scene (Gwen & Dad) – and what this analysis may lack in polish, it more than makes up for in compelling observations about lean writing and tiny, but important, character moments:
+One which caught my eye is schnee‘s on what he considers to be Across the Spider-Verse‘s best-written scene – and what this analysis may lack in polish, it more than makes up for in compelling observations about lean writing and tiny, but important, character moments: